 Your very first appointment is complementary, and takes about an hour.
 Our friendly treatment coordinator will take digital scans of your teeth, and the orthodontist will perform an extensive exam.
 We will then go over any treatment plan that will be needed, including financial arrangements.
 If we feel you are ready to move forward with treatment (and you’re ready, too!), we can usually get started that day with braces or Invisalign.

 Each person adapts to the discomforts of braces differently.
-We know they can be uncomfortable, and sometimes painful, which is why we put together our top five tips for living with braces:
+There are a few minor braces side effects and we know they can be uncomfortable, and sometimes painful, which is why we put together our top five tips for living with braces:

 • Be prepared before you leave the orthodontics office.
 Talk to your orthodontist about the following items right after getting your braces: